 Hockey Hall of Fame Exhibit to be Part of 2020 Warrior/ECHL All-Star Classic Presented by Toyota

 On Tuesday, Jan.
-21, the Stanley Cup, along with the Conn Smythe Trophy, Vezina Trophy and Hart Memorial Trophy, will be displayed at All-Star Fan Fest, presented by Visit Wichita at the Drury Plaza Hotel Broadview from 7:00-9:30 p.m.
+21, the Stanley Cup™, along with the Conn Smythe Trophy, Vezina Trophy and Hart Memorial Trophy, will be displayed at All-Star Fan Fest, presented by Visit Wichita, at the Drury Plaza Hotel Broadview from 7:00-9:30 p.m.

 Tickets to the All-Star Game and Fan Fest can be purchased HERE.